Expert Tips on How to Stain a Deck for Long-Lasting Results

 Ready to tackle your deck staining project?
 Great!
 Set aside a sunny weekend and soon you’ll be enjoying a deck that’s almost as good as new.

 Step 2 – At least one day before you want to stain (preferably 2-3), pressure wash your deck.
 You can also use a deck cleaner solution to remove dirt, debris, leaves, insects and nests, etc. from the surface and between the boards.
-Allow to dry fully before starting.
+Allow to dry fully before starting to prevent issues with stain adhesion.

 Step 4 – If you have railings or other vertical features, start with those.
 Ensure the stain is properly mixed before applying to a small test patch to ensure it looks the way you want.
 When applying, use long, even strokes from the top of boards to the bottom, for full coverage.